NHS Director NHS Director

 Captain John Jones

 Captain John Jones Jr. (1743-July 4, 1776) was the son of Colonel John Jones and Hannah Morse.
-He married Betsey (or Betty) Hapsgood in 1769 and had four children.
+He married Betsey (or Betty) Hapsgood in 1769.
+Jones was born on the family homestead in Dover, but his christening was recorded in Natick as his father John Jones was heavily involved in Natick town affairs as surveyor and justice of the peace, and was also a deacon in the church.

 Sergeant Henry Loker Jr.